rb2k/viddl-rb/README.md

-NOTE:
+## NOTE: UNMAINTAINED
-This project is currently unmaintained.
+**This project is currently unmaintained.**
 I am afraid that I (@rb2k) am not able to keep up with the amount of changes that sites like Youtube implement on a weekly basis.
 Even with the support of 3rd parties, there just isn't enough time to play catch up with the latest attempts in obfuscation of the URLs

-For now, I'd recommend you take a look at [youtube-dl](http://rg3.github.io/youtube-dl/) They have over 300 contributors and might stand a chance :)
+For now, I'd recommend you take a look at [youtube-dl](http://rg3.github.io/youtube-dl/).
+They have over 300 contributors and might stand a chance :)

 Thanks to all of the contributors!
 If you feel like taking over the project, shoot me a message (@rb2k on twitter)!

+## Original Readme

 __viddl-rb:__
 Initially created by Marc Seeger ([@rb2k](github.com/rb2k))